networknt/light-doc/content/en/tutorial/rest/openapi/database/connection-pool.md

       connectionTimeout: 2000
 ```

-In the config.json for light-codegen, we've enabled MySQL databases support so that pom.xml should have all the dependencies included.
+In the config.json for light-codegen, we've enabled MySQL database support so that pom.xml should have all the dependencies included.

 Now you can add a line in each handler to get the DataSource as a static variable.